SwarnavaDhar/My-Tiny-Projects/README.md

 7. Netflix Clone - Made a clone of Netflix landing page.

-8. Digital clock - Made a simple digital clock, which shows you current time, using JS
+8. Digital Clock - Made a simple digital clock, which shows you current time, using JS

+9. Analog Clock - Made a simple analog watch, a fun little JS project.